 - Limit caffeine consumption after noon.
 Dr. Sarah Mitchell warns, “Consider ‘sleep stealers’ such as caffeine that can interfere with your body’s natural ‘sleep drive.’
 These substances can block your body’s ability to build up a sleep pressure that tells your brain when it’s time to sleep.
 This can manifest as a decreased ability to fall asleep, but also stay asleep after midnight.”

 - Practice a bedtime routine.
-Prep your body for sleep each night by doing some relaxing activities before bed—you can take a warm shower, read a book, or do some gentle stretches.
+Prep your body for sleep each night by doing some relaxing activities to wind down before bed—you can take a warm shower, read a book, or do some gentle stretches.

 - Sleep on a high-quality mattress.
 A lumpy or unsupportive mattress can prevent you from achieving deep, peaceful sleep.
 Upgrade to the best mattress for your sleep needs so you can get comfortable sleep and wake up pain-free.